fazekaszs/mazeSolver/README.md

 also save a pickled file of the `Maze` instance for later use.
 This pickled file is also accepted as an input to the script (after the `-m` flag).

+The solution file is also a text file containing the original text representation of your maze and also `*` characters representing the path found by the corresponding algorithm.

 ## License and Contributions

 This is a free and open-source scpript, so feel free to modify it as you wish.
 And if you have some comments or criticism,